Identifying Instabilities with Quantum Geometry in Flat Band Systems

-Here, the temperature scale (we use energy units for temperature so Boltzmann's constant = 1) is assumed to be larger than the bare bandwidth of the low-energy sector, and larger than the critical temperatures of all potential ordered phases, but still smaller than the gap above the low-energy sector.
+Here we assume the temperature scale (in energy units, with Boltzmann's constant set to $1$) to be larger than the bare bandwidth of the low-energy sector and larger than the critical temperatures of all candidate orders, but still smaller than the gap above the low-energy sector.
 Consequently, only the low-energy sector is relevant, and its small dispersion, which is not significantly renormalized at temperatures where the order has not yet been established, can be neglected.
+Importantly, since thermal excitations smooth out dispersion features, the total bandwidth of the low-energy sector need not perfectly vanish, but only has to be smaller than the interaction magnitude (more details in SM, Sec.~II.D~\cite{Note1}).